-Athens is a true pleasure to explore, yet with so much to do, some things are always postponed.
+Athens is a true pleasure to explore, yet with so much to do, I always end postponing some things.
 The Athens One Day Tour can show you all those places and some more…

 Athens One Day Tour

-Even if I have been to Athens a few times already, and the city is really a true pleasure to explore during each visit, there is always so much to do in the Greek capital, that a few things are always left for the next time.
+Even if I have been to Athens a few times already, it is always pleasant to explore the city in each visit, there is always so much to do, that a few things are always left for the next time.
 This time, we decided a one day tour would show us all those places.
 It was finally one of those times.

 Two are the things I always regret postponing, therefore I thought that having almost a week to spend in Athens I had no excuse.
 I was finally going to visit the Acropolis Museum (with a licensed guide).
-Later that there, there was visit scheduled to see the imposing Temple of Poseidon.
+Later that day we visited the imposing Temple of Poseidon.

 A Look Around Town